vrchat-community/vrc-oscquery-lib/getting-started.md

 ### Fluent Interface Options
 There's a lot of options you _can_ configure if you want more control over what happens.
 The additional methods are listed below.

+* WithDefaults()
+  * Sets up Discovery, Advertising and HTTP serving using default names and ports.
 * WithTcpPort(int port)
   * Set the TCP port you want to use for serving the HTTP endpoints.
 Defaults to 8060.
 * WithOscPort(int port)